cobbman/PirateBattleship/readme.txt

 This game is not finished and still in production!!!
 Comments or questions can be emailed to me: hello@bigwilliam.com

-If you want to try it for what I have so far, run in your terminal: python playgame.py
+If you want to try it for what I have so far, run in your terminal: python start.py

 Files:
-playgame.py - interacts with the user and calls the other modules boat.py - boat class, creates a boat object gameboard.py - creates a board that can be different sizes (default is 10x10) player.py - creates a player.
+start.py - gathers info and creates the game object.
+Also initiates the runGame method on the game object game.py - creates a game object.
+Takes in the players, board, and boatList as arguments boat.py - boat class, creates a boat object gameboard.py - creates a board object that can be different sizes (default is 10x10) player.py - creates a player.
 Right now the game is only 1 player